 After the first few months of the new year, most people will forget about their resolutions and backslide into bad habits.
 Avoid this fate by staying flexible.
 Reassess your situation regularly, and adjust your budget to help you respond to any changing circumstances you encounter.

 Keep reminding yourself that the goals you set at the beginning of the year are still worthwhile, and they are attainable.
-For more than 45 years, credit.org has helped millions of people work to pay off their debts, become homeowners, and improve their credit.
+For more than 45 years, credit.org has helped more than 5.2 millions of people work to pay off their debts, become homeowners, and improve their credit.
 We know it’s possible to reduce your debt, and we’re only a call or chat away.